-Q. How can I authenticate my proxy device with AWS IoT?
+Q. How can I authenticate my proxy device with Amazon IoT?

-AWS IoT uses the Amazon Cognito service to authenticate mobile devices with cloud services.
-However, you can also use X.509 certificates that are supported by Amazon FreeRTOS mobile SDKs to authenticate your proxy device with AWS IoT.
+Amazon IoT uses the Amazon Cognito service to authenticate mobile devices with cloud services.
+However, you can also use X.509 certificates that are supported by FreeRTOS mobile SDKs to authenticate your proxy device with Amazon IoT.

 Q. How do I update my devices with new firmware?

-You can use the over-the-air (OTA) update feature of Amazon FreeRTOS.
-Within the AWS IoT Device Management console, all you need to do is provide a firmware image, select the devices to update, select a code signing method, and create the Amazon FreeRTOS OTA job update.
-For more information on the OTA update feature and code signing, refer to the Amazon FreeRTOS user guide.
+You can use the over-the-air (OTA) update feature of FreeRTOS.
+Within the Amazon IoT Device Management console, all you need to do is provide a firmware image, select the devices to update, select a code signing method, and create the FreeRTOS OTA job update.
+For more information on the OTA update feature and code signing, refer to the FreeRTOS user guide.

 Q. What is code signing?